scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ### Load the schema

-The database schema (the method in which the data will be organized) for the sample application has already been defined in [customer-service-schema.json](customer-service-schema.json) for Customer Service and [order-service-schema.json](order-service-schema.json) for Order Service.
+The database schema (the method in which the data will be organized) for the sample application has already been defined in [customer-service-schema.json](customer-service-schema.json) for the Customer Service and [order-service-schema.json](order-service-schema.json) for the Order Service.

 To apply the schema, go to the [`scalardb` Releases](https://github.com/scalar-labs/scalardb/releases) page and download the ScalarDB Schema Loader that matches the version of ScalarDB that you want to use to the `scalardb-samples/microservice-transaction-sample` folder.